Office of Dean

-As Executive Officer (Quality & Strategic Projects) she assists the Dean and SCD Directors to ensure quality across the academic and organisational operations of SCD in relation to Government regulation, self-review processes, project development and support, and benchmarking with the Higher Education sector.
+As Director, Quality & Community Engagement oversights the community engagement of the SCD and supports each Director in their portfolio to ensure quality across the academic and organisational operations of SCD in relation to Government regulation, self-review processes, project development and support, and benchmarking with the Higher Education sector.

 Sandie’s doctoral studies were in practical theology and her research interests include Catholic Social Teaching, Ignatian spirituality, and community engagement approaches to theological research.